DanAkarca/generativenetworkmodel/README.md

-# A generative network model of neurodevelopment.
+# A generative network model of neurodevelopment: code to be published.
-Akarca, D. et al. (2020).
-A generative network model of neurodevelopment.